 Benefits of a Raised Dog Food Bowl

 Typically your dog's food and water dishes are placed on the floor.
 There may be benefits to your pet when their bowls are raised off the ground.
-Placing a dog bowl at the proper height for a dog allows the pet's proper standing posture.
-When the head is kept above the stomach, food travels more efficiently down the digestive tract.
-Also, bowls that are placed at the proper height provide less strain on your dog's joints, especially helpful for old arthritic dogs.
+Placing a dog bowl at an elevated height allows a more upright posture, beneficial for some dogs.
+When dog bowls are placed at a raised height this can provide less strain on your dog's joints, especially helpful for old arthritic dogs.